GoogleCloudPlatform/cloud-for-marketing/marketing-analytics/activation/gmp-googleads-connector/README.md

 }
 ```

-Note: `dataImportHeader` is the header of uploading CSV file.
+Note: `dataImportHeader` is the header of uploading a CSV file.
 It is fixed in
 Google Analytics when the user set up the Data Import item and it must exist in
 the file uploaded. \
 Sometimes, the data files do not have such a header line, e.g. BigQuery cannot
-export data with semicolon in column names.
+export data with semicolons in column names.
 In that case, an explicit config
 item `dataImportHeader` is required, just like this sample.
 Tentacles will
-automatically attach this line at the beginning of data file before uploading.
+automatically attach this line at the beginning of the data file before
+uploading.

 *   *Sample Data file content:*